-Kalmegh (Andrographis paniculata) is bitter tonic and is useful in treating fever, liver disorders, worms, abdominal gas and constipation.
-Kalmegh has antipyretic (lowers fevers), anti-inflammatory, antibacterial, antioxidant, antiparasitic and hepatoprotective (liver proteccting) activities.
-It can also be used to treat children suffering from liver and digestive system related problems.
+Kalmegh (Andrographis paniculata) is bitter tonic and is useful in treating fever, the liver disorders, worms, abdominal gas and constipation.
+Kalmegh has antipyretic (lowers fevers), anti-inflammatory, antibacterial, antioxidant, antiparasitic and hepatoprotective (the liver proteccting) activities.
+It can also be used to treat children suffering from the liver and digestive system related problems.

 This medicinal herb effectively treats all type of fevers.
-It is also indicated in treatment of liver diseases and jaundice.
-It has antiviral and liver protecting action.
+It is also indicated in the treatment of the liver diseases and jaundice.
+It has antiviral and the liver protecting action.

 - Classification of Andrographis Paniculata or Kalmegh

 - Order: Lamiales

 - Family: Acanthaceae

 - Botanical name: Andrographis paniculata;synonym Syn: Justicia paniculata Burm.

 - Bengali name: Alui